sk-ys/redmine_versioned_file_cf/README.md

 ### Convert File to Versioned file

-You can also replace an existing File custom field with the `File (revision-managed)` format.

-Run the following from your Redmine root directory:
+You can also replace an existing File custom field with the `File (revision-managed)` format by running the following from your Redmine root directory:

 ```shell
 bundle exec rake versioned_file_cf:migrate_file_custom_field ID=12 RAILS_ENV=production